mediasp/hold/README.md

 Would be worth doing a review of the interface design here once we have some more implementations going, to see what works and what doesn't, what needs adjusting etc.

-### Persistence::Cell
+### Hold::Cell

-This is pretty much the simplest persistence interface possible.
+This is pretty much the simplest hold interface possible.
 It represents a 'cell' in which a single item of data can be stored; the cell responds to 'get' and 'set' which do the obvious with respect to the data stored in it.

 #### Empty Cells